 Notices issued for most housing and fence repairs.
 This type of violation is much more costly and requires more time to comply.
 These notices are most often sent to the property owner as listed with Dallas County Appraisal District.

-If notices are returned and/or the resident has relocated, returned mail is logged, and forwarded, if applicable.
+If notices are returned and/or the resident has relocated, the inspector is notified and will forward the notification of violation, if applicable.
 This does not stop the enforcement process.
 Failure to update tax records or notify the post office of any relocation may result in adverse action by the inspector.
 It is up to each property owner to keep his or her address information current.